 There really is no shortage of things to do in London, not even free ones.
 London is one of the most exciting cities in the world and a must-visit for any type of traveler.
 With or without a budget!
 To get a quick overview, here’s a London city guide for you.

 Are you in town for a little longer?
-Why not take a short trip to Cardiff and cross off another country (Wales) from your list?
-It’s a beautiful town that’s definitely worth the visit – castles, nature and a romantic harbour!
+Why not take a short day-trip to Cardiff and cross off another country (Wales) from your list?
+It’s a beautiful town that’s definitely worth the visit – castles, nature and a romantic harbor!